objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 ### EO build cache

-EO code is compiled using the `Maven` build system.
+EO code uses the `Maven` build system to assembly.
 For this purpose, the `eo-maven-plugin` plugin was created, which contains the necessary goals for working with EO code.
 As mentioned earlier, the assembly of projects in `Maven` occurs in a specific order of phases.